Category: iOS

 Not that way, this way

-A little more Googling turned up this Stack Overflow post that told me to forget about installing the command-line tools myself, and to get Android Studio to do it.
+A little more Googling turned up a Stack Overflow post that told me to forget about installing the command-line tools myself, and to get Android Studio to do it.
 Following those instructions and checking all the right boxes, flutter doctor told me I had the command-line tools, but that I needed to accept some licenses.
 I ran the command to do that, and finally I had a working Flutter install!

 Almost.